Upright Bass Rosin

 remember when I was in (high school and college) I thought that as

-was.
-I think Pops was honest to do that, but also, most shops
+how fresh it was.
+I think Pops was honest to do that, but

-didn't like that because they'd end up buying too much or not
+also, most shops didn't like that because they'd end up buying too

-selling it fast enough.
-People were checking those dates!!
+much or not selling it fast enough.
+People were checking those

+dates!!
 The dates have now disappeared from them again.
-Most of the

-soft (Pops, Carlsson, Nymans and Kolsteins) should be replaced about
+Most of the soft (Pops, Carlsson, Nymans and Kolsteins) should be

 As a professional, I buy new rosin at least once a year.

 One cake of rosin is way cheaper than a re-hair and so much easier.

 You can really hear and feel the difference.
 For folks buying

 new bows with us I will almost always insist on sending out some